Other Exercises

 And that the job of the British governmen

-Britain, should believed, could do better
+Britain, believed, could do better

-That people should be numbers in a state computer
+That people be in a computer

-We believe they should be individuals
+We believe they be individuals

 We're all unequal

-No one, thank heavens, is quite like anyone else
+No one, thank heavens, is quite else

-much the socialists
+However the socialists

 May pretend otherwise